 I may say this about

 a lot most of my DIY projects, but this one has to be one of my favourites!
-Last month for the Create with Me challenge, I asked YOU to vote on which material I should DIY with this month, and you chose Coat Hangers.
+Last month I asked you which material I should DIY with this month, and you chose Coat Hangers.
 I’m not gonna lie… I was hoping you would chose that, because I already had an idea in my head!
 Say hello to my brand new Sunburst Mirror.
 Come see how easy it was to make!

 *This post may contain affiliate links.
 Thank you for supporting Love Create Celebrate. for more information, please read my disclosure policy.*

 I started with a circle that was slightly smaller than my mirror and traced it onto an old 3/4″ thick piece of wood.

 I used the band saw to cut my circle out, but you could use a jigsaw or scroll saw too.

 Next, drill holes into your wood.
 I found a drill bit that was slightly larger than my coat hangers and drilled three lines – one on each side and one in the center – all the way around the edge of the circle.
 I had 24 holes in each row at the end.
 I tried to make the holes so that they weren’t all lined up to off-set the hangers.

 This pile of hangers was surprisingly hard to collect!
 I even had friends “borrowing” a few out of their work closets for me!
 Obviously I need to visit the dry cleaner more often…

 Next, take your side cutters and cut the tops off of the hangers (the curved part).
 Then you want to bend the sides.
 I bent them wherever I wanted by pushing them against a piece of wood.
 A counter top or any hard surface would work.

 Lay the hangers out to make sure you like the look. [note: I cut more after this photo was taken because I didn’t think it was full enough].
 I used a total of 18 hangers (36 pieces when cut up).